Updated: Jul 31

-I truly believe that a high-end, professional headshot could help improve a person's professional career.
-However, a basic, ordinary "selfie" that passes as a business headshot, could unfortunately deteriorate a career as well.
+I truly believe that a high-end, professional headshot could help improve a person's professional image.
 I remember the time that I bought my first car.
 I went to the car dealership's website and checked out, not only the cars I was interested in, but also the photos of employees and sales reps.
-The very act of "not liking" any of the images posted on that website made me change my mind and decided to go to another car dealership to find the car I wanted.
-A basic, low quality headshot of you could play against you and that's one of the main reasons I think headshots are underestimated.
+The very act of not liking any of the images posted on that website made me change my mind and decided to go to another car dealership to find the car I wanted.
+A basic, low quality headshot could play against you and that's one of the main reasons headshots are underestimated.

 Here's a recent photo shoot I did with a venture capital firm here in Chicago.
 Please make sure you pay close attention to each photo.
 Every element used here played a role to effectively communicate the company's message.
 The message this company wanted to tell all prospective clients when they go online and see these images.
 Again, the message revolved around: PROFESSIONALISM, EMPOWERMENT, TRUSTWORTHINESS.